 There are a couple of times when lobsters and oysters are permitted in a kosher kitchen…The Oyster (aka Pleurotte) and Lobster mushrooms were awarded their names by their appearance.
 The Oyster mushroom is pale, thin and gray.
 The Lobster mushroom is thick and meaty, and it boasts an orange-reddish hue.
 These are terrific choices to layer within a recipe; combining several types of mushrooms will greatly enhance the dish you are preparing with nuances of taste, color and texture.

-If even one new mushroom that you’ve just read about sounds intriguing, do yourself a flavor and get some into your kitchen!
-The following recipe offers a variety of fabulous fungi for your next feast.
+If even one new mushroom that you’ve just read about sounds intriguing, do yourself a favor and get some into your kitchen!
+The following recipes offers a variety of fabulous fungi for your next feast.

 Filling, meat-heavy meals are the foundation for most meals during the winter months.
 For those looking for a break from meat, mushrooms can provide the same level of heartiness without the weighed-down feeling that meat can cause.
 Below are 5 more quick and delicious mushroom recipes to incorporate into your weekday meals.

 This risotto is a great weekday entrée.
 It only takes 30 minutes to cook and requires minimum active cooking time, because the pressure cooker will do all of the work for you!
 To serve as a formal weekday meal, pair the risotto with Cranberry Walnut Salmon on a Bed of Spinach.

 Serve as a main dish or a side simply by increasing or decreasing the serving size of polenta.
 I love the idea of large fried polenta patties with a heaping serving of wild mushrooms and a side of Broccoli Rabe with Raisins and Pine Nuts followed by Pistachio Chocolate Chip Cake.